Adhesive Application

 photo source: finewooddesigners.co.uk

 As I said, the strength of these joints can be tested.
-There is laboratory equipment that subjects the joint to forces until the object fails.
-Tensile strength is measured in N/mmp and there is a minimum value for each class of adhesives, as required by international standards.
-When testing the strength of the adhesive in wet conditions, the joint is kept in water for hours or even days before testing.
-The immersion time, strength level and test method are standardised.
+There is laboratory equipment that subjects the joint in question to forces until the object fails.
+The breaking strength is measured in N/mmp and there is a minimum value for each class of adhesives set by international standards.
+When testing adhesive strength in wet conditions, the joint is kept in water for hours or even days before testing.
+The immersion time, strength level and test method are standardized.

 adhesives